“Just cause” eviction policies

 Just cause eviction protections typically apply to all rental units or a subset of rental units in a jurisdiction.

 Just cause eviction protections typically apply to any tenant living in the unit(s) to which the protections apply.

 - When should just-cause eviction protections apply?
 A jurisdiction considering this protection for tenants will have to determine what types of units and landlords (e.g. small vs. large) should be regulated in this way.

 - What should qualify as a just cause for eviction?
 A jurisdiction will also need to determine what grounds it will include as just or just causes for eviction.
 Non-payment of rent, violation of lease terms, creation of a nuisance, and an owner’s intent in occupy a unit are among the good or just causes for eviction found in many policies.
 In defining just cause, jurisdictions will need to consider under what circumstances to allow an owner to evict tenants in order to convert their units to another use.Since the overwhelming majority of evictions that take place are for non-payment, adopting just case eviction ordinances might be popular, and might even be the right thing to do, but also unlikely to make much of a dent in the problem.
-For example, California’s Ellis Act allows owners of rent-regulated units to evict tenants if they intend to remove the building from the rental market altogether, facilitating the conversion of multifamily rental buildings to single-family homes or condominiums.

 - The costs of just-cause eviction protections.
 These types of protections can increase the cost of evictions for landlords, and also limit landlords’ control over an important aspect of their ownership rights.
 Such regulations, therefore, may make investment in the stock to which the protections apply less appealing, potentially having a negative effect on the growth and quality of the housing stock in a jurisdiction.